The-EternalShop/.github/profile/README.md

 # The EternalShop

 All about a shop!
 Visit the shop([The Shop](https://eternalxlks.github.io/EternalShop/) You are free to copy all of our stuff without crediting us!
-2024 by . and Brunozhon
+2024 by eternalxlks and Brunozhon

 # Our Community
 🍿 We are a community where we support values and norms, regardless of gender, ability, ethnicity, socioeconomic status, and religion.
 This is the herat of out place, and we encourage you to join, if you get our drift.
 So enjoy and show your love by joining us! 🩷